 I've seen it transform some amazing kids.
 I talked about this on my blog way

-it might be of interest to you on a couple different levels.
+back when it might be of interest to you on a couple different levels.

 1. We all start with one person reading our blog